What Attorney-Client Privilege Means for Injury Victims

 But what does confidential mean?
 Below, learn more about attorney-client privilege and how it benefits injury victims.

 Our Phoenix personal injury lawyers are here to help you after an injury caused by another’s negligence.
-We have recovered more than $750 million in compensation on behalf of our clients.
+We have recovered more than $1 billion in compensation on behalf of our clients.

 This is a rule of evidence that prohibits attorneys from revealing what a client tells them.
 You also have the privilege of refusing to reveal information that is privileged.